The Brown Surname

 Christopher Columbus Brown was born on February 8, 1862 in Montgomery County, Tennessee 2.
 He died on October 10, 1938 in Clarksville, Montgomery Co., Tennessee 2.
 He is buried in the Greenwood Cemetery, Clarksville, Montgomery Co., Tennessee.

-Christopher was born on his parent's farm near the community once known as McAdoo (rural area southeast of Clarksville) where his family were successful tobacco farmers.
+Christopher was born on his parents' farm near the community once known as McAdoo (rural area southeast of Clarksville) where his family were successful tobacco farmers.
 Christopher was obviously named after the famous explorer, yet rarely went by that name.
 He was usually called "Lum" or "C.C."
 As a youth with his family, he joined the nearby McAdoo Presbyterian Church and remained a member for many years.
-He was a successful young man of an enterprising nature.
 As a young man he and his brothers and father decided to go into business together where they operated a successful tobacco business called Brown Bros.
 Sometime after this, he and James Adams created the firm Adams and Brown and operated a factory in Clarksville for many years.

 C.C. was financially successful and a pillar of his community.
 He was co-founder and later vice president of the First Trust and Savings Bank of Clarksville.
-In 1894, 32-year old C.C. married a young woman named Georgia Current, who lived on a farm nearby.
-He had probably accumulated a fair amount of wealth that time and he and Georgia appear to have made a good match.
-It is not entirely clear where the Browns lived for the first 6 or 7 years of marriage, possibly on some of the Brown land near McAdoo.
-In 1901, C.C. and his wife and children moved to Duarte, California, for the benefit of his health (not known what was wrong at the time).
-For whatever the reason, they did not like it in California and returned to Clarksville the following year.
-In 1902, C.C. purchased a spacious home on Madison Extension east of Clarksville (now within the city's limits) for $5500 from the McKeage family.
-At this home, the Browns had a happy and prosperous life together.
+In 1894, 32-year old C.C. married a young woman named Georgia Current, who lived in Clarksville.
+During their first 7 years of land they lived on the same Brown family land southeast of Clarksville.
+It is not entirely clear where the Browns lived for the first 6 or 7 years of marriage, but probably on family land southeast of Clarksville.
+In October 1901, C.C. and his wife sold their land and moved with their children to Duarte, California.
+It is said that they moved there for the benefit of C.C.'s health (it is not known what was wrong at the time).
+For whatever the reason, they did not like it in California and returned to Tennessee about 8 months later.
+In June 1902, C.C. purchased a spacious home on Madison Extension east of Clarksville (now within the city's limits) for $5,500 from the McKeage family.

 Sadly, his beloved wife Georgia died in 1910 from a battle with pneumonia.
 Four years later, C.C. married for a second time to Dayse Dalton.
 They had one daughter together.
 In that same year (1914) he transferred his membership from the Presbyterian church in McAdoo to Clarksville.
 C.C. spent the rest of his life at his home near Clarksville.
 In 1927, tragedy struck when the beautiful Brown home burned to the ground.
 It was rebuilt the following year.
 C.C. was known as having been a jovial and a charitable man, well loved by all who knew him.